 There are a lot more steps, and all of them are more difficult than coming up with your initial idea.
 (I'm sorry if that's discouraging!)

 You have an idea.
 Great!
-Next, it’s time to learn how to execute.
-Let’s get started with step 2.
+Next, it's time to learn how to execute the way successful authors do.
+Let's get started with step 2.

 (Don't have an idea yet?
 Check out this article: How to Write When You Don't Have Ideas.)